myersm0/WatershedParcellation.jl/README.md

 Our soon-to-be published results, a neonatal parcellation generated from a dataset of 262 subjects, can be found [here](https://github.com/myersm0/Myers-Labonte_parcellation).

 ## Resource requirements
-32 GB RAM should be sufficient to run all the code.
-Availability of 8 CPU cores is recommended.
+32 GB RAM (required), 8 CPU cores (recommended).
+Parallelism gains are currently saturated around 8 cores so I don't recommend going higher than that.

 ## Roadmap
 1. The core watershed algorithm to generate edge maps from gradients (status: almost ready to use)